Misterbabou/gptwol/README.md

 - Send Sleep On Lan packets to shutdown computers
 - Add or Delete Computer
 - Computers status check with ping, arp or tcp request (timeout settings available)
-- ARP Scan to add you computers
+- ARP-SCAN to add computers
 - Very low power usage (20 mb RAM)
 - Check if IP and MAC provided are valid
 - cron job to wake up device